HaleyDchuk/Haley-Danylchuk/README.md

 Data Model:

-WILD will store users, lists, and items.
+WILD will store kayakLists, backpackLists, and destinationLists.
-- User logs in
-- Required equipment list provided, user can check off equipment as they pack it; user can add equipment to the list
-- Recommended places to go provided, user can add to the list
-- User can add create a diary of his or her travel plans

-var User = new mongoose.Schema({
-  //not exactly sure how to make user login with username and password
-  //will figure it out though
-});
+- by clicking on kayaking, backpacking, or destination tab in the navigation bar, user will be taken to a new page that either shows a list of required equipment that they will need for their trip, which they can add to, or a list of destinations, which they can also add to
+- user can also filter destinations depending if they are meant for a kayaking trip or backpacking trip
+- when filtering and adding a new destination, type is case sensitive; use Kayaking or Backpacking

-var EquipmentItem = new mongoose.Schema({
+var KayakItem = new mongoose.Schema({
 	name: String,
 	quantity: Number,
-  checked: Boolean
+	price: String,
+	description: String,
+	url: String
 });

+var KayakList = new mongoose.Schema({
+	kayakEquipment: [KayakItem]
+});

-var EquimentList = new mongoose.Schema({
+var BackpackItem = new mongoose.Schema({
-  user: //user that logged in has control over this list
 	name: String,
-  items: [EquipmentItem]
+	quantity: Number,
+	price: String,
+	description: String,
+	url: String
 });

+var BackpackList = new mongoose.Schema({
+	backpackEquipment: [BackpackItem]
+});

-var DestinationItem = new mongoose.Schema({
+var Destination = new mongoose.Schema({
 	location: String,
+	description: String,
+	url: String,
-  description: String
+	type: String
 });

 var DestinationList = new mongoose.Schema({
-  name: String,
-  place: [DestinationItem]
+	places: [Destination]
 });

 Wireframes:
 Hand drawn